Francesco di Bartolommeo Alfei: Biography

 Additionally, in 1464, along with the painter, Sano di Pietro, he asks for payment for work done for the artist Antonio di Simone, to aid in completion of some paintings for Pietro Trecerchi.

 Other sources say he had a studio in Siena in Compagnia di Rialto e Cartagine.
 He worked for Pope Pius II in 1460, for the diplomat Leonardo Benvoglienti, for the Ottieri della Ciaia family and for Sinolfo di Castellottieri.
 In 1455 the magistrates of Siena paid Alfei for work done at Monte Argentario near Orbetello; works till recently attributed to Ambrogio Lorenzetti and to Sassetta.
-In 1473 he may have worked in the Marche region for the papal legate, Cardinal Bartolomeo Roverella.
+In 1473 he may have worked in the region of Marche for the papal legate, Cardinal Bartolomeo Roverella.

 Among works attributed to Alessi are: